MERMAID: Memory-Enhanced Retrieval and Reasoning with Multi-Agent Iterative Knowledge Grounding for Veracity Assessment: Ablation Study and Error Analysis

 \subsection{Evidence Retrieval Analysis}

-Although we analyzed the overall efficiency of the evidence search process before, we now examine the underlying tool-calling behaviors of LLMs and investigate the reusability of the evidence memory.

-\paragraph{Model Behavior.} Inspection of ReAct trajectory logs reveals distinct tool-use profiles across model families.
-In our previous analysis of experimental results, we found that LLaMA models frequently repeat tool-calling or experience tool-calling failures.
-We have now analyzed the tool-calling behavior of other models.
-We observe that the OSS series exhibits the opposite pattern, prioritizing their internal knowledge to verify the claim and utilizing external tools only sparingly.
-Within this family, OSS-120B outperforms OSS-20B, reflecting the benefits of scaling laws.
-Finally, the GPT and Qwen families strike a more effective balance between internal knowledge and external retrieval, typically using tools more selectively and productively.
-This balanced behavior not only improves retrieval stability but also produces higher-quality evidence traces that are easier to consolidate and reuse via the memory module.
+Having established the aggregate benefits of the memory module, we now examine the underlying tool-calling behaviors of different LLM backbones and test whether evidence memory transfers across models. \paragraph{Model Behavior.} Inspection of ReAct trajectory logs reveals distinct tool-use profiles.
+LLaMA models frequently fall into repetitive tool-calling loops or experience invocation failures.
+The OSS series exhibits the opposite tendency, relying heavily on parametric knowledge and invoking external tools only sparingly; within this family, OSS-120B outperforms OSS-20B, reflecting scaling benefits.
+The GPT and Qwen families strike a more effective balance, using tools selectively and producing higher-quality evidence traces that are easier to consolidate and reuse via memory.

 \paragraph{Proxy Evidence Memory.} In this section, we evaluate whether \emph{established evidence memory} can be reused.
 Motivated by the last `model behavior' analysis, where LLaMA-3.1-8B-Instruct often struggles with tool-calling and OSS-20B tends to rely on parametric knowledge, we select these two models for targeted testing.
-We first build the evidence memory by running GPT-5-mini on FactCheck-Bench and storing the retrieved evidence.
-We then reuse this fixed memory for both models under controlled tool-access settings: for LLaMA-3.1-8B-Instruct, we disable the MCP toolset server, forcing the model to answer using only its internal knowledge augmented by the evidence memory; for OSS-20B, we keep the MCP toolset server enabled, but configure the ReAct loop to prioritize memory lookup before issuing new external queries.

-With memory reuse enabled, LLaMA-3.1-8B-Instruct improves its Macro-F1 from 0.54 to 0.65 (+0.11), while OSS-20B increases from 0.67 to 0.71 (+0.04).
-These improvements suggest that evidence memory transfers effectively across different backbone LLMs.
-Memory reuse can benefit weaker models, such as LLaMA-3.1-8B-Instruct, by mitigating unreliable tool use.
-It also helps models like OSS-20B that tend to rely on parametric knowledge, as high-quality cached evidence provides an external anchor that can correct erroneous parametric beliefs in models that under-utilize retrieval.
+We build the evidence memory by running GPT-5-mini on FactCheck-Bench and then reuse this fixed memory with two models: LLaMA-3.1-8B-Instruct (with the MCP toolset disabled, forcing reliance on internal knowledge plus memory) and OSS-20B (with the MCP toolset enabled but memory lookup prioritized).
+LLaMA-3.1-8B-Instruct improves from 0.54 to 0.65 Macro-F1 (+0.11), and OSS-20B from 0.67 to 0.71 (+0.04).
+These results indicate that evidence memory transfers effectively across backbone LLMs: it mitigates unreliable tool use in weaker models and provides an external anchor that can correct erroneous parametric beliefs in models that under-utilize retrieval.